 - VACUUM FULL: It is a combination of DELETE ONLY and SORT ONLY vacuum.
 As the operation is handled internally by Redshift it is better to run VACUUM FULL rather than manually running DELETE ONLY followed by SORT ONLY vacuum.
 VACUUM FULL is the same as VACUUM meaning VACUUM FULL is the default vacuum operation.

 - VACUUM REINDEX: Use this for tables that use interleaved sort keys.
 When you initially load an empty interleaved table using COPY or CREATE TABLE AS, Redshift automatically builds the interleaved index.
-If you initially load an interleaved table using INSERT, you need to run VACUUM REINDEX afterward to initialize the interleaved index.
+If you initially load an interleaved table using INSERT, you need to run VACUUM REINDEX afterwards to initialize the interleaved index.

 To perform vacuum use the query below